Music In The 19th Century

 Dramatic Thought and Action

-The Romantic Era in music existed from approximately 1820 to 1900.
-It was the time of the Manifest Destiny (c.
+In European music, most of the 19th century is referred to as the Romantic Era.
+The stylistic change from the Classical to Romantic was gradual but most scholars date the mainstream Romantic style as 1820 to 1900.
+This era was the time of the Manifest Destiny (c.
 1845), American Civil War (1861–1865) and the overthrow of the Kingdom of Hawaiʻi (1893).
-In Europe the Industrial Revolution was in full swing and the Meiji Era commenced in Japan in 1868.
+In Europe the Industrial Revolution was in full swing and the Meiji Era (1868-1912) heralded Japan's modernization and emergence as a world power.

 The Course of Empire: The Arcadian or Pastoral State | Thomas Cole (1801–1848) | Metropolitan Art Museum | Landscape and nature scenes were an important inspiration for Romantic art and music.